When the Truth is Found: The Coen Brothers' A Serious Man

 The unresolved is the resolution for the Coens.
 The buried cash stash in Fargo, the UFO in The Man Who Wasn’t There, the dream at the end of No Country for Old Men — we don’t get the conclusion we think we’re entitled to, which makes the Coens masters of the unexpected.

 After winning Oscars for Best Adapted Screenplay, Best Director, and Best Picture for No Country for Old Men, they followed up that acclaim with Burn After Reading, a spy film filled with a stable of bumbling, trademark Coen characters.
-Bodies pile up and in its final moments, two CIA agent assigned to the case have this back and forth:
+Bodies pile up and in its final moments, two CIA agents assigned to the case have this back and forth:

 “What did we learn, Palmer?”